 High-Intensity Radiated Pulse.

-Since the only feedback is from this 1 single frequency, there is little
+the only feedback is from this 1 single frequency, there is little information

-information to work with, limiting the clarity and resolution available with
+to work with, limiting the clarity and resolution available with standard

-sends a continuous sweep of frequencies ranging from low to high.
-CHIRP
+a continuous sweep of frequencies ranging from low to high.
+CHIRP sonar

-sonar technology then interprets frequencies individually upon their return.
+technology then interprets frequencies individually upon their return.
+Since

-Since this continuous sweep of frequencies provides CHIRP with a much wider
+this continuous sweep of frequencies provides CHIRP with a much wider range of

-range of information, CHIRP sonar is able to create a much clearer, higher
+information, CHIRP sonar is able to create a much clearer, higher resolution

 CHIRP Scanning Sonar